Openscapes/cohort-planning/.github/ISSUE_TEMPLATE/prepare-cohort-call-.md

 ---
-name: Prepare Call
+name: 'Prepare Cohort Call '
-about: Describe this issue template's purpose here.
+about: use for all Cohort Calls
-title: Prepare Call
+title: Prepare Cohort Call [ year-cohort-name ]
 labels: ahead-of
 assignees: stefaniebutland